HiennNek/non-flipper-rolling-code-support/README.md

-# 🔑 Rolling Code Support for Unofficial Flipper Zero Devices
+# 🔑 Rolling code support for "DIY Flipper" & Kiisu

 > Enable rolling code support on Kiisu, DIY Flipper Zero, and other unofficial devices -
 > **no coding skills or firmware compilation required.**